Informfully/Documentation/docs/source/native.rst

 App Preview
 -----------

-Test versions are available for tree to download if you only want to have a quick look at the app.
+Test versions are available for free download if you only want to preview the app.
-Reach out to use to get a demo account: info@informfully.ch
+Reach out to us to get a demo account: info@informfully.ch

 * `Google Play Store (for Android devices, version 5.1 and newer) <https://play.google.com/store/apps/details?id=ch.uzh.ifi.news>`_